japila-books/apache-spark-internals/docs/core/BroadcastFactory.md

   blocking: Boolean): Unit
 ----

-Used when BroadcastManager is requested to xref:BroadcastManager.adoc#unbroadcast[unbroadcast a broadcast variable].
+Used when BroadcastManager is requested to BroadcastManager.md#unbroadcast[unbroadcast a broadcast variable].

 == [[implementations]] Available BroadcastFactories

-xref:core:TorrentBroadcastFactory.adoc[TorrentBroadcastFactory] is the default and only known BroadcastFactory in Apache Spark.
+core:TorrentBroadcastFactory.md[TorrentBroadcastFactory] is the default and only known BroadcastFactory in Apache Spark.